 Ethiopian volcano erupts after lying dormant for 12,000 years

-No casualties reported, local resident of Afar region says impact of eruption ‘felt like a sudden bomb had been thrown’.
+No casualties reported, but local resident of Afar region says impact of eruption ‘felt like a sudden bomb had been thrown’.

 A long-dormant volcano in northern Ethiopia has erupted, sending plumes of ash across the Red Sea towards Yemen and Oman.